TV Entertainment Centers

 During

 Final coats going on.
-Working at scaffold height with a dark saturated color means taking your time — drips at this height land on the staircase and carpet below, and getting even, consistent coverage on the trim profiles requires careful brushwork in every inside corner.
+A dark, saturated color at scaffold height means you slow down.
+A drip up there lands on the staircase and carpet below, and even coverage on the trim profiles takes careful brushwork in every inside corner.
 The green painter's tape along the ceiling line kept the transition crisp where the black met the white ceiling above.

 The Result